DavidWHNg/Extended-Blough-Model/README.md

 ### saving data
 savetraining <-  set to TRUE to save a .txt file of training data
 savetest <-  set to TRUE to save .txt file of test data
+saveplot <-  set to TRUE to save plot of test data

 ### misc.
 digits <-  rounding for elemental activation function.
 Decrease digits to limit the spreading activation of each stimulus, or use if elemental activation functions substantially cut off for stimuli at ends of dimensions